Guardians vs. White Sox Player Props Betting Odds

 Ramírez Stats

-- Ramirez has put up 45 hits with 12 doubles, a triple, six home runs and 24 walks.
+- Ramirez has 46 hits with 12 doubles, two triples, six home runs and 24 walks.
 He has driven in 25 runs with five stolen bases.

 Ramírez Recent Games